z1dev/zkanji/README.md

 zkanji utilizes Qt 5, so an installation of the Qt SDK with its header files and libraries must be present on the system.
-I used Qt version 5.5 during initial development, but newer versions should work as well. zkanji can be compiled with c++ compilers that are c++11 compatible and can use Qt.
+I used Qt version 5.5 during initial development, but newer versions should work as well. zkanji can be compiled with C++ compilers that are C++11 compatible and can use Qt.

 On Windows, the minimal Visual Studio version capable of compiling zkanji is VS2013.
 It is recommended, and possibly required, to use the Qt add-on for Visual Studio.
-GNU c++ compilers should have no problem compiling zkanji either but I haven't tested it yet.
+GNU C++ compilers should have no problem compiling zkanji either but I haven't tested it yet.
 Currently only the Visual Studio project file is included.
 If it is set up correctly, zkanji should compile out of the box.
 (You might need to modify the file called zkanji.vcxproj.user, to change the path to Qt)